 Stress induces a fight or flight effect in the body.
 When stress is at its highest, physical reactions can include reduced blood flow to extremities, decreased metabolism, and increased focus.
-During pregnancy, prolonged or extreme stress will result in immediate effects on the body, but the long-term effects may be life changing.
-Researchers have linked stress early in pregnancy to increased risk of miscarriage.
+During pregnancy, prolonged or extreme stress will result in immediate effects on the body, but the long-term effects can be life-altering.
+Researchers have linked stress early in pregnancy to an increased risk of miscarriage.

 According to one 1997 study published by Dr. Marc B. Schenker of UC-Davis medical school in Sacramento, female attorneys who logged 45 hours or more during the first trimester of pregnancy increased their risk of miscarriage three-fold.
-While job stress may be the most common stressor for pregnant women, other stressors like drinking alcohol, using drugs, or smoking can also increase stress and thus risk of miscarriage.
-The same study noted women who drank seven or more alcoholic drinks per week increased miscarriage risk by 7 times.
+While job stress may be the most common stressor for pregnant women, other stressors like drinking alcohol, using drugs, or smoking can also increase stress and thus the risk of miscarriage.
+The same study noted women who drank seven or more alcoholic drinks per week had an increased risk of miscarriage by 7 times.

-In another study completed by Dr. Pablo Nepomnaschy of Triangle Park, North Carolina, women with higher blood Cortisol levels were 2.7 times more likely to suffer miscarriage.
-The study included 61 women in which 22 pregnancies were reported with 10 elevated Cortisol levels.
-Of the pregnant women with elevated Cortisol levels, nine miscarried, 90%.
-Four out of twelve pregnancies in women with no increase in Cortisol levels were miscarried, 33%.
+In another study completed by Dr. Pablo Nepomnaschy of Triangle Park, North Carolina, women with higher blood cortisol levels were 2.7 times more likely to suffer a miscarriage.
+The study included 61 women in which 22 pregnancies were reported with 10 elevated cortisol levels.
+Of the pregnant women with elevated cortisol levels, nine miscarried, 90%.
+Four out of twelve pregnancies in women with no increase in cortisol levels were miscarried, 33%.